robertsinfosec/ollama-personal-assistant-rag/README.md

 >>> Who are you?
 **Introduction**

 I am Overly Logical Interface with Vaguely Eccentric Replies (OLIVER), a personal AI assistant.
-My primary function is to provide helpful and accurate information to support individuals like Robert in their daily lives.
+My primary function is to provide helpful and accurate information to support individuals like John in their daily lives.

 **My Capabilities and Characteristics**